RESEARCH STARTER

 Tegucigalpa's rapid population growth has severely strained the city's resources and infrastructure.
 The lack of sufficient housing and an adequate public water supply are two of the most pressing issues facing the city.
 Overcrowding has also led to the unchecked and unplanned growth of shantytowns.
 A majority of Tegucigalpa's inhabitants reside in extralegal settlements, where living conditions are generally harsh and dangerous.

 Most Tegucigalpa residents are mestizos, descendants of indigenous and European people.
-The large majority are Roman Catholic, although is a strong and growing evangelical Protestant presence.
+The large majority are Roman Catholic, although there is a strong and growing evangelical Protestant presence.

 Economy